-MANAGEMENT 190 - 3 Units Import Export Procedures (Same as Business 190)
+MANAGEMENT 190 - 3 Units Import Export Procedures

 An overview of contemporary import and export procedures including business start-up, negotiating, terms of sale, payments, logistics, documentation, insurance, trade agreements, regulation and the role of government agencies in international trade, and local sources and agencies.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.